I Talk to the Wind: Opus III version

 In 1992, the song was covered by English electronic music group Opus III, whose lead vocalist was Kirsty Hawkshaw.
-It was released as the follow-up to their successful "It's a Fine Day" and the second single from their debut album, Mind Fruit (1992).
+It was released in June 1992 by PWL International as the follow-up to their successful "It's a Fine Day" and the second single from their debut album, Mind Fruit (1992).
 The single peaked at number six in Finland, number 52 in the United Kingdom and number 162 in Australia.
 The accompanying music video for "I Talk to the Wind" is similar to the video for "It's a Fine Day", featuring Hawkshaw with her head shaved and dressed in a silvery bodysuit with silver boots and silver make-up.